-- Refraining from abusive or potentially offensive / discriminatory language or actions - Demonstrating tolerance and respect towards others - Observing boundaries appropriate to a School setting - Ensuring any topics of conversation with pupils/students are suitable to the School setting / curriculum - Refraining from allowing personal / political opinions to impact on the discharge of duties and/or unduly influence pupils - Not undermining fundamental British values and refraining from allowing personal/political opinions to impact on the discharge of duties and/or unduly influence pupils - Maintaining high standards of personal presentation, attendance and punctuality
+- Refraining from abusive or potentially offensive / discriminatory language or actions (The use of profanity, vulgar expressions, personal insults, violence, harassment for example, will be considered unacceptable) - Being mindful and sensitive to the customs, practices, culture and personal belief of others. - Playing your part in creating a fair and inclusive work environment where everyone can thrive and do their best work. - Observing boundaries appropriate to their role and a School setting - Ensuring any topics of conversation with pupils/students are suitable to the School setting / curriculum - Not undermining fundamental British values and refraining from allowing personal / political opinions to impact on the discharge of duties and/or unduly influence pupils /students - Maintaining high standards of personal presentation, attendance and punctuality

 Should Employees be in doubt about the appropriateness of their behaviour they should seek guidance from the Headteacher (Chair of Governors in the case of the Headteacher).
-Breaches of expected behaviour may be considered under the disciplinary procedure.
+Breaches of expected behaviour may be considered under the disciplinary procedure, this may result in formal disciplinary sanctions including dismissal.